Lemon grass used as medicinal herb Lemon grass used as medicinal herb Lemon grass used as medicinal herb

-Lemongrass (Cymbopogon Citratus) is a perennial herb, which means once you plant it, the grass comes back year after year.
+Lemongrass (Cymbopogon Citratus) medicinal herb is a perennial plant, which means once you plant it, the grass comes back year after year.
 I have a plant right in my front yard and from time to time scores of people will ask for a piece of this plant.
-In Jamaica, it is also called fever grass.

 In 2006 a research team from the Ben Gurion University in Israel found that this grass (Cymbopogon citratus) caused apoptosis (programmed cell death) in cancer cells.
 Through in vitro studies, the researchers examined the effect of citral, a molecule found in this herb, on both normal and cancerous cells.